emx34/doofus/README.md

 " Believe the unbelievable " The game Doofus uses Adlib music files in "tbs" format.
 Player will be available as a standalone for the first time :-) The player operates as a complex mechanism (TSR)

-■ TBSAplay.exe * NOT READ YET , NOT RELEASED YET .. bugs and crashes needs lots of fix required
+■ TBSAplay.exe * NOT READY YET , NOT RELEASED YET .. bugs and crashes needs lots of fix required

 _________________________________________________________________________________________________________________________________________________________________________________